CliffordBridges/CliffordBridges.github.io/landing.md

 ---
 title: Landing
 layout: landing
-description: 'Check out a few recent projects to see what I'm all about!'
+description: Check out a few recent projects to see what I'm all about!
-image: assets/images/pic01.jpg
+image: assets/images/slo_github.jpg
 nav-menu: true
 ---